ebellocchia/telegram_payment_bot/README.md

 # Telegram Payments Bot

 Telegram bot for handling payments in groups based on *pyrogram* library.\
-The payment can be loaded either from an *xls*/*xlsx* file or from a Google Sheet (in this way, it can be shared with other admins).\
+Payments data can be loaded either from an *xls*/*xlsx* file or from a Google Sheet (in this way, it can be shared with other admins).\
-It is possible to extend this in order to load payment data from other sources (e.g. a remote database) by inheriting and implementing the *PaymentsLoaderBase* class, but I didn't need to do it.
+It is also possible to extend this to load payments data from other sources (e.g. a remote database) by inheriting and implementing the *PaymentsLoaderBase* class, but I didn't need to do it so far.\
+Payments data can be updated either manually by the admins or, better, automatically (e.g. by the website where the payment is made, via a webhook).
+It depends on the infrastructure you have.

 ## Setup